DannySchultzDev/PT-Piranha/README.md

 <h2>Archipelago</h2>
 https://archipelago.gg/ is a tool for generating multiworld randomizers.<br/>
 <h2>Purpose</h2>
-PT Pirhana was created to assist in Centipelago challenges which require completing a multiworld consisting of 100 copies of the same world.<br/>
+PT Piranha was created to assist in Centipelago challenges which require completing a multiworld consisting of 100 copies of the same world.<br/>
 The way PT Piranha assists is by allowing the user to duplicate YAMLs quickly, and by allowing them to track progress over all of their worlds at once in one big display.
 <h2>Future Plans</h2>
 Bug fixes, lots of them.<br/>